About the tax

 You may receive an error when registering for PTE-E Tax on Revenue Online (ROL).
 If you receive an error, you may need to have “Third-Party Access" set to “Yes" within your ROL account.
 To change the setting follow these steps after logging into your ROL account:

-- From the main ROL screen select “Settings" located at the top right.
+- From the main ROL screen select “Manage My Profile" located at the top right.

 - On the next screen make sure “Accountants or Third-Party Logins" says “Yes" next to “Allow", if not, click on “No" and change to “Yes".